 Because of growing national trends on college campuses of mental health issues and the increase in hospitalizations and deaths due to high-risk behaviors, Bryn Athyn College created the Behavior Intervention Team (BIT).
-In order to promote the safety and health of its students, the BIT addresses student behaviors that are disruptive and may include mental health and/or safety issues.
+In order to promote the safety and health of its students, the BIT addresses student behaviors that are disruptive and may point to mental health and/or safety issues.
 A plan is in place to engage and to coordinate the resources of the College to intervene and provide necessary supports.
-A Behavior Intervention Team referral will likely occur if a student demonstrates one or more of the behaviors below.
+A BIT referral will likely occur if a student demonstrates one or more of the behaviors below, which include, but are not limited to:

-- Erratic behavior (including online activities) that disrupts the mission and/or normal proceedings of College students, faculty, staff, or community.
+- Erratic behavior (including online activities) that disrupts the mission and/or normal proceedings of College students, faculty, staff, or community members

-- Behaviors include, but are not limited to threats of a weapon/violence on campus, significant inappropriate disruption to community, potential for safety being compromised
+- Threats of a weapon/violence on campus, significant inappropriate disruption to community, potential for safety being compromised

-- Hospital transport for alcohol and drug use/abuse
+- Hospital transport for alcohol or drug use/abuse

 The Behavior Intervention Team consists of a group of qualified and dedicated BAC professionals whose mission is to:

-- Balance the individual needs of the student and those of the greater campus community
+- Balance the individual needs of the student with those of the greater campus community

-- Provide a structured positive method for addressing student behaviors that impact the university community and may involve mental health and/or safety issues
+- Provide a structured, positive method for addressing student behaviors that impact the College community and may involve mental health and/or safety issues

 - Manage each case individually